ntncsins/ITCS413-OccasionOrganizer-EventDB/README.md

 # ITCS413-Organizer-EventDB
 Database design project for a fictional concert and event management system, developed for ITCS413-Database Design

-# OccasionOrganizer Event Management System

-A full-cycle database design project for managing concert and entertainment events.
-This project was developed for the ITCS413: Database Design course at Mahidol University.

 ## Project Overview

 **OccasionOrganizer** is a fictional event management company specializing in concerts.
 This project aims to address key challenges in event logistics, ticketing, artist-sponsor coordination, and system scalability through proper database design and implementation.